 After the successful Oral Examination or Ph.D.
-Viva, the student has to submit the hardbound copies of the Ph.D. thesis incorporating all the corrections of the Ph.D.
+Viva, the student has to submit the soft copies of the Ph.D. thesis incorporating all the corrections of the Ph.D.
 Oral Examination Board along with the required form (form PTS 7) for the same.
+The students will be required to submit a soft copy of thesis in PDF format, with signature of the concerned members of the OEB on the certificate, to the Central Library and Department Library.
+If required a Hard Copy of the thesis can be submitted to the concerned Thesis Supervisor.
+The central library and the department library should maintain the database accessible to the institute community.